Steering at the Source: Style Modulation Heads for Robust Persona Control: Acknowledgments

 \textbf{Summary.} This work shows that the choice of intervention site is crucial for preserving text coherency in activation steering.
 While residual-stream interventions amplify off-target noise due to information aggregation, localized steering on a small set of trait-dedicated attention heads (Style Modulation Heads) substantially mitigates this degradation.
-We next discuss how these findings relate to prior work, with limitations and future directions in \appref{appendix:limitations-and-future-work}.
+We next discuss how these findings relate to prior work.

 \textbf{Steering Vector Derivation.} Feature extraction methods can be categorized by whether they require additional training. \emph{Training-free methods} derive vectors directly from internal activations using contrastive differences.
 Approaches like difference-in-means~\citep{belrose_diff--means_2023}, CAA~\citep{rimsky_steering_2024}, and ActAdd~\citep{turner_steering_2024} compute the difference between hidden states from contrastive prompt pairs.
 These methods explicitly isolate target features~\citep{panickssery_llm_2024,lindsey2025emergent,allbert_identifying_2025} and are effective for high-level, sequence-wide attributes like personas~\citep{chen_persona_2025}.
 These methods enable immediate extraction of semantic directions without model optimization, despite requiring curated contrastive data.
 Distinct from typical residual-stream steering, our approach targets specific heads to mitigate off-target noise amplification. \emph{Training-required methods} include linear probing~\citep{alain_understanding_2018,xu_uncovering_2024} and Sparse AutoEncoders (SAEs)~\cite{cunningham_sparse_2023,bricken2023monosemanticity}.
 Linear probing trains a linear classifier on internal representations to identify task-specific directions~\citep{li_inference-time_2024,huang2025steering}, while SAEs learn to decompose polysemantic activations into sparse, interpretable latents.
 While SAEs can discover a vast number of features from a single training process~\citep{arad_saes_2025}, they are computationally intensive, and often focus on token-level or local-context features~\citep{bhalla_temporal_2025}.
 Furthermore, SAE features can be sensitive to initialization seeds~\citep{paulo_sparse_2025}, making stable extraction of holistic behaviors more challenging than the direct contrastive approach.